ARCTraining/data-vis/book/example_section/introduction.md

 Examples of ways visualisations can be misleading:
 - Using custom baselines for bar charts that skew the appearance of relationships
 - Using varied scales on x and y axes
-- Using non-perceptually uniform colourscales (like a rainbow colourmap) that creates false visual contrast between regions.
+- Using non-perceptually uniform colourscales (like a rainbow colourmap) that creates false visual contrast between regions (find out more about this in the "Use colour effectively" section).

 |![image](https://github.com/ARCTraining/data-vis/assets/9538529/0cd8bc4a-ac95-4de4-8068-02db45b8a5e2) |